linkeddatacenter/kees/README.md

 KEES defines **knowledge** as a nework of linked information (i.e. linked data).
 This nework is possible because, in RDF, any URI can be both the object of a triple  and the subject of another one or even a predicate for another.

-KEES defines **knowledge base** as a container of related linked data with a purpose.
+KEES defines **knowledge base** as a container of related *linked data with a purpose*.
 From a more formal point of view, a _knowledge base_ is a semantic system where information is described as a set of statements according with the W3C standard Resource Description Framework (RDF).
-A  Knowledge Base is partitioned by two set of statements: *TBox* and *ABox*.
-*TBox statements* describe a system in terms of controlled vocabularies.
-TBox statements sometimes associate with object-oriented classes.
+A  Knowledge Base is partitioned by two set of statements: *TBox* and *ABox*. *ABox statements* describe the facts,  *TBox statements* describe the terms used to qualify the facts.
+If you are familiar with object-oriented paradigm, TBox statements sometimes associate with classes, while ABox associate with individual class instances.

 *TBox statements* tend to be more permanent within a knowledge base and are often grouped in *ontologies* that describe a specific knowledge domain (e.g. business entities, people, goods, friendship, offering, geocoding, etc, etc).
 *ABox statements* associate with instances of classes defined by TBox statements.
 ABox statements are much more dynamic in nature and are populated from datasets available in the web or by reasonings.

-A knowledge base is often implemented with **Graph database** and it is composed by the union of all REF triples contained in a set of disjoined Named Graphs.
+A **knowledge graph** is a compostion of one or more knwolwdge base and it is implemented with a RDF **Graph database** and it is composed by the union of all REF triples contained in a set of disjoined **Named Graphs**.

 The **Language Profile** (or **Application profile**) is  the vocabulary that describes the knowledge that is recognized by a specific software application.
 The language profile is normally described in the Tbox partition of a knowledge base.
-Any application should refer to a language profile, that is extension the concept of *data model*.
+Any application should refer to a language profile, that is an extension of the *data model* concept.

+A language profile is described by a set of formal vocabularies and some restrictions.

 The *KEES Language Profile* reuses terms from existing vocabularies: